isc-projects/bind9/doc/arm/reference.rst

    returned by an "example.com" server is accepted.

-If a response message is rejected due to the filtering, the entire message is discarded without being cached, and a SERVFAIL error is returned to the client.
+If a response message is rejected due to filtering, the entire message is discarded without being cached and a SERVFAIL error is returned to the client.

 This filtering is intended to prevent "DNS rebinding attacks," in which